-This soup is pretty easy and you can even cut up the veggies the night before and keep in the fridge until the morning.
-Then wake up, throw everything in the crock and cook for 7 to even up to 12 hours.
+This soup is pretty easy and you can even cut up the veggies the night before and keep them in the fridge until the morning.
+Once you wake up, throw everything in the crock and cook for 7 – up to even 12 hours.
 The longer you cook it the more important it is to check the seasonings – you will probably need to add more before you serve it.
 This is the game changer for slow cooker food.

 I’m using an ancient wheat called turanicum from Roland Foods.
 In doing some research it’s also called Khorasan wheat.
 You’ve probably heard of it as the trademarked Kamut.
 No matter what you call it, it’s a nice, hearty, whole grain to have in your pantry.

-Like wheat berries it takes a long time to cook or you would need to soak before cooking.
-But with your super-star slow cooker you can just toss it in and let your crock do all the work.
+Like wheat berries, it takes a long time to cook (or you might prefer to soak before cooking).
+With your super-star slow cooker you can just toss it in and let your crock do all the work.

 This soup freezes great, though when you reheat it you may need to add some extra water or broth.

 - 1 cup chopped celery

 - ½ cup Kamut (you can sub oat groats, or wheat berries)

 - 2 tablespoons vegetable bouillon or 2 cubes

 - 1 teaspoon dried thyme